-The infection prevention and control programme has been developed by a team of experienced infection control specialists and approved by the clinical governing body.
+The infection prevention and control programme is well established with two clinical nurse specialists leading the programme, which has been approved by the clinical governance committee.
 It is linked to the quality improvement programme and reviewed and reported on annually.
-Infection prevention education has been provided to all employees as part of orientation and ongoing based on roles, responsibilities and services provided.
+Infection prevention education has been provided to all employees as part of orientation and ongoing based on roles, responsibilities and types of service provided.
+The service acts as a resource for, and provides training in, the wider district on specialist infection prevention topics.